 Turnkey Projects: You can turn the key and start using the facility.
 So it indicates the contractor scope includes all the activities and facilities required to start operation on a single-point responsible basis.

 EPC: EPC indicates a contractor is responsible for the Engineering, procurement, and construction of a particular facility/work awarded to him

 Example: A hotel project awarded on a turnkey basis means the contractor is responsible for completing all activities leading to the final operation level (handing over to the operation team).

-You can’t divide this project into different activities like Civil, MEP, etc., and award on a turnkey basis to various contractors.
+You can’t divide this project into different activities like Civil, MEP, etc., and award it on a turnkey basis to various contractors.
 On an EPC, you can award only MEP works on EPC or a Sewage Treatment Plant (STP) work on EPC.

 From the risk point of view

 EPC: An employer doesn’t want to take any risk regarding a particular work (like the Sewage Treatment Plant example given above).
-So he wants to keep all three components in the scope of a single contractor.
+So he wants to keep all three components within the scope of a single contractor.

 From an execution point of view

 Turnkey Projects: is preferred where several activities are involved.
 The single-party reduces coordination efforts with many contractors that are required otherwise.

 EPC: is preferred where complex engineering or proprietary technology is involved, like in oil & gas and process plants.